HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **decode** stage will decode the instruction and fetch the required data from the register file.
 Due to the nature of address translation in VCPU-32 the general register file as well as the segment register file need to be accessed in serial order.
 First, the general register will provide the address offsets and accessing the segment register file using the upper two bits of the offset will provide the segment part of the virtual address.

-The **operand fetch** stage will access memory for reading or storing data.
+The **memory access** stage will access memory for reading or storing data.
 Like the fetch stage, it will primarily just access memory.
 Since both instruction fetch and data fetch or write will access memory overlapping for instructions in flight, separate L1 caches are required.
 It is envisioned that both L1 caches connect to a unified L2 cache.

 The **execute** stage will perform the computation tasks as before.
 It also manages exception handing.
 VCPU-32 provides a precise exception model.
 A misprediction of a conditional branch is also resolved at the execute stage.